cac-t-u-s/om-sharp/README.md

 ### Credits

-© J. Bresson et al. 2013-2019.
+Design and development: IRCAM STMS lab / Music Representations team.
+J. Bresson, with contributions by D. Bouche, J. Garcia, A. Vinjar.
-This project inherits and borrowed significant pieces of the code and features from the [OpenMusic](https://github.com/openmusic-project/openmusic/) project (by C. Agon, G. Assayag, J. Bresson and others, IRCAM STMS lab).
-Other contributions and developments : D. Bouche, J. Garcia, A. Vinjar.
+This project inherits and borrows code and features from the [OpenMusic](https://github.com/openmusic-project/openmusic/) project (by C. Agon, G. Assayag, J. Bresson and others, IRCAM STMS lab).